 One of the biggest deciding factors when it comes to Android vs iOS for businesses is the revenue that each of the avenues is able to generate for the startup.
 As a startup that is about to make an entry into the mobile domain for the first time, it is almost a necessity to base the platform choice on the basis of the potential revenue they would be able to generate.

 While iOS has over time positioned itself as the platform that businesses head to generate revenue, Android developers are soon catching up with their monetized apps.
 But overall, the Play Store will still take up more time to come up to the App Store level.

 Android vs iOS: User Retention

-But in spite of what reasons there are behind growing app uninstall rates in the industry, the fact that users behave differently between one platform to other remains.
-While Android users are more loyal, Apple users are less forgiving and tend to leave app very soon after a bad experience – something startups need to plan in their app design and development strategy in much detail.
+But in spite of what reasons there are behind growing app uninstall rates in the industry, the fact that users behave differently between one platform to another remains.
+While Android users are more loyal, Apple users are less forgiving and tend to leave the app very soon after a bad experience – something startups need to plan in their app design and development strategy in much detail.

 Now that we have looked into the market scenario of both the platforms, it is time to attend to the question that every startup willing to make a presence on mobile is seeking the answer to – Android vs iOS development for startups.